 Data from the scanned Form 33 will be stored at the CCC for use as self-reported events.
 If funding becomes available, documentation and adjudication as described for the Medical Records Cohort may be implemented for selected outcomes or selected participants.
+Contract options fund all cancer adjudications in this group, and a subset of roughly 75-80% of stroke adjudications in this group

-Medicare data-based Outomes Collection Activities:
+Medicare data-based Outcomes Collection Activities: